clovisolivier/selenium-page-object/README.md

 ### Inclusion

 This project is using
-`selenium-serverselenium-server 3.0.1`
+`selenium-serverselenium-server 3.6.0`
 `junit 4.11`

 ### Run

-Execute `HomePageTest.java` as Junit Test
+Execute `FunctionalTest.java` as Junit Test

 ### References